rfbproto/rfbproto/rfbproto.rst

 250         Colin Dean xvp
 =========== ===========================================================

-Note that before sending a message not defined in this document a client must have determined that the server supports the relevant extension by receiving some extension-specific confirmation from the server.
+Note that before sending a message with an optional message type a client must have determined that the server supports the relevant extension by receiving some extension-specific confirmation from the server.